 9.7.
 Checkpoint Processing in PostgreSQL

 In PostgreSQL, the checkpointer (background) process performs checkpoints.
-It starts when one of the following occurs:
+This process starts when one of the following events occurs:

 -

-The interval time set for checkpoint_timeout from the previous checkpoint has been elapsed (the default interval is 300 seconds).
+The interval set in checkpoint_timeout elapses since the previous checkpoint (the default is 300 seconds).

 -

-In versions 9.4 or earlier, the number of WAL segment files set for checkpoint_segments has been consumed since the previous checkpoint (the default number is 3).
+In versions 9.4 or earlier, the number of WAL segment files set in checkpoint_segments is consumed since the previous checkpoint (the default is 3).

 -

-In versions 9.5 or later, the total size of the WAL segment files in the pg_wal (in versions 9.6 or earlier, pg_xlog) directory has exceeded the value of the parameter max_wal_size (the default value is 1GB (64 files)).
+In versions 9.5 or later, the total size of WAL segment files in the

 The PostgreSQL server stops in smart or fast mode.